Firefighter dies saving baby, fellow firefighters in house fire

 Fire overtook the third floor and Menard couldn’t get out.

 Three other firefighters were hurt battling the fire, one with serious injuries.
+Two others were treated and released from a hospital.

-A woman who lives in the home also suffered serious injuries.
+A woman who lives in the home also suffered serious injuries, and no other civilian injuries were reported.

 The condition of the baby is not clear.

-The American Red Cross said 10 to 15 people were displaced by the fire.
+The American Red Cross said 15 people were displaced by the fire.

+The cause of the blaze, which took place with outside temperatures hovering in the teens, remains under investigation.

 Menard leaves behind a wife and three children.
+Lavoie said he had been with the department since 2010.

+“To have this cruel loss this morning is almost more than one city can bear," City Manager Edward Augustus said.

+The Menard family was scheduled to depart for a vacation to Disney World after his shift ended Wednesday, according to Michael Papagni, president of the city firefighters’ union.

 The Worcester Fire Department wrote on its Facebook page that "It is an extremely difficult day."

+Menard’s death comes less than a year after the on-duty of death of Worcester firefighter Christopher Roy, and about a month before the 20th anniversary of the deaths of six Worcester firefighters in a warehouse blaze in December 1999.

+In December 2011, firefighter Jon Davies Sr. died while battling a house fire.

-Copyright 2019 WCVB, CNN and Gray Media Group, Inc..
+Copyright 2019 WCVB, CNN, Associated Press and Gray Media Group, Inc..
 All rights reserved.